fivar-rox/Video_chat/README.md

 # Deployed link
 [noobmeet.herokuapp.com](https://noobmeet.herokuapp.com/)<br />
-(Calls and chats are functional, but a small bug while deploying, becasue of NO "Access-Control-Allow-Origin" on icon package script, fonts-awesome is blocked.
+(Calls and chats are functional, but becasue of NO "Access-Control-Allow-Origin" on icon package script, fonts-awesome is blocked.
 So u won't be able to access any incall-features in the deployement.
-To use all the features, follow the steps in "Getting Started" and run it on a local machine.)
+To use all the features, follow the steps in "Getting Started" and run it on a local machine, no problems should arise, but depending on the time, the script source may change, so u have to manually change the source in local machine)

 # Features and Functionalities
 * Unlimited number of rooms